NNTmux/newznab-tmux/README.md

 I have forked jonnyboys newznab-tmux as he and the dev team have moved to another project (https://github.com/nZEDb/nZEDb).
 I will try as much as i can to maintain and improve these tmux scripts, where possible and needed, as they are a valuable addendum to newznab+.
-Support is given on irc.synirc.net #newznab-tmuxd channel and also on original newznab-tmux channel.
+Support is given on irc.synirc.net #tmux channel.

 I started adapting some of more interesting scripts from nZEDb, but they require tempering with newznab database, so use them at your own risk.
 Any update to nn+ db could render them useless.
 Scripts require PHP version > 5.3.10
 There is a test folder in main tmux folder.
-In that folder you will find three different folders, /db_update/, /initial_setup/ and /predb_dump/.
-When you are done with initial setup and before you run start.sh for the first time, do the following:
+In that folder you will find two folders, /DB/ and /copy_this/. if you are setting up tmux for the first time, import db.sql using cli (mysql -u {┤your username} -p newznab < db.sql).

-1. Import db.sql from db_update folder into newznab database (prehash table creation has been incorporated into db.sql),

-2. Copy files from /test/copy_this/ folder into your newznab installation to have some of the things in tmux changed in admin area (many things are work in progress and produce no change).
+1. Copy files from /test/copy_this/ folder into your newznab installation /www folder.
+You can now edit tmux settings in newznab admin area.
 This is available in default template for now.

-3. Some of the scripts are now threaded, they need python.
+3. Most of the scripts are now threaded, they need python installed.
 Install instructions are in threaded_scripts_readme.txt

 3. OPTIONAL: If you want to populate your prehash table with more than 6 million rows of pre data (This dump includes 6,166,783 unique predb releases.), run dump_prehash.php to import the predb dump.
 Predb dump can be downloaded from https://mega.co.nz/#!LUsRACZA!Iz4u-0EIKTuIjySp00ESi2a1XcxFPxhppd15Hakb_YE.

+Config and defaults.sh have been deprecated and removed from tmux, as did kevin123 scripts too.
+Newzdash reporting has also been removed from tmux, as newzdash is no longer maintained.
+The /test/DB/patchDB.php script is now used to deal with database changes in tmux.
+Tmus is started with start.php (php start.php command).
+Scripts not used anymore are still available for your use, but you need to run them manualy.